ellisalicante/ELLIS-Alicante-website/about/transparency.en.md

 ### Funding Sources

-The ELLIS Unit Alicante Foundation's Webpage and the research activities carried out in 2020 on the topic of Data Science against COVID-19 have been partially funded by the Valencian Generalitat according to Decreto 202/2020 from the 4th of December of 2020.
+The activities to start the ELLIS Unit Alicante Foundation, its webpage and the research activities carried out in 2020 on the topic of Data Science against COVID-19 have been partially funded with a 120,000 euro grant by the Valencian Generalitat according to Decreto 202/2020 from the 4th of December of 2020.

 The research activities on Data Science against COVID-19 are partially funded by the CD4COVID project sponsored by the Fondo Supera from the CRUE and Banco Santander, and by the AI4COVID19 project from the BBVA Foundation.